paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

 - `StatementDistributionMessage::Share`
   - Notification of a locally-originating statement.
 That is, this statement comes from our node and should be distributed to other nodes.
-  - Sent by the Backing Subsystem after it successfully imports a statement.
+  - Sent by the Backing Subsystem after it successfully imports a locally-originating statement.
 - `StatementDistributionMessage::Backed`
   - Notification of a candidate being backed (received enough validity votes from the backing group).